 Definition of Reusability

+A broad definition of software reuse is using existing software artifacts to construct a new software system.
+A software artifact can be defined as a piece of formalized knowledge that can contribute to the software development process.

 Artifacts can be reused in multiple contexts in a project, including collections and modules.
 One can edit artifact content in a module or by opening the artifact outside the module.
 Content changes are reflected in all contexts; however, links, tags, and comments are specific to the context in which they are created.

-A broad definition of software reuse is using existing software artifacts to construct a new software system.
-A software artifact can be defined as a piece of formalized knowledge that can contribute to the software development process.

 Accelerated project delivery driven by reusable assets and shared services.
 To address the growing IT project delivery gap in government, agencies must stop “reinventing the wheel” with each incremental project, and instead, seek to build and leverage shared services.
 Traditional architectural approaches centered around point-to-point integration are unable to fulfill these needs.
-Without reusing integration work across projects, or across agencies, governments are unable to increase the speed at which they can deliver projects without adding incremental staffing.
+Without reusing integration work (such as API’s) across projects, or across agencies, governments are unable to increase the speed at which they can deliver projects without adding incremental staffing.
 Limited budgets typically rule this out as a tenable option.
 Furthermore, point-to point integration creates architectural brittleness over time, making the agencies less flexible and adaptive to change.
 It also creates a dependence on legacy systems, increasing maintenance costs and reducing budget for innovation and net new projects.

 Reusable Services for a Micro-services Architecture

-The Javascript world has, for a recent while, been adopting the culture of actively building applications with reusable code, which has led to the numerous component based frameworks.
+The Javascript world has, for a recent while, been adopting the culture of actively building applications with reusable code, which has led to the numerous component-based frameworks.
 The prominent of these are ReactJs, VueJs and Angular.
 Since a component could contain its own markup, style and behavior, this component can then be reused across the web app or sometimes even in a separate app altogether.
 Furthermore, different developers could work on different components which can then be integrated to produce one app.
 This inherently led to improved productivity on the developer’s end as everything just became plug-and-play and they needed not to repeat themselves.

 Micro-services are built with the same narrative of separating concerns, combining small parts of a system to form the bigger picture as it were (not producing a distributed monolith).
 Again different developers work on different micro-services of the same application/back-end and integrate these independent services with a message bus or via HTTP APIs.
 This separation brings about independent governance on the state and future of a service, leaving all the power to the developer/team responsible for that service.